ppy/osu-wiki/wiki/Tournaments/LGA/2025/en.md

 *Notice: The schedule for Saturday and Sunday is tentative and subject to change based on the availability of the players.*

-## Match schedule: Week 2

-*Notice: The schedule for Saturday and Sunday is tentative and subject to change based on the availability of the players.*

 ### Saturday, 24 May 2025

 | ID | Round | Team A | Team B | Match time | Twitch stream |  |